MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/migrate.md

 The direct effect of divergences on migration processes is minor, but awareness of them can increase your organization's likelihood of success.
 The act of migrating workloads consists of three high-level processes repeated in waves, or sprints, until the migration is complete.
 Here's a brief look at how these processes change:

-- **Assess workloads**: A few considerations will shape how you assess workloads before migration.
+- **Assess workloads:** A few considerations will shape how you assess workloads before migration.
-- **Deploy workloads**: Deployment of the waves of workloads is largely unchanged.
+- **Deploy workloads:** Deployment of the waves of workloads is largely unchanged.
 But you might want to use more of the [Azure Migrate](/azure/migrate/) ecosystem to accelerate specific types of migrations.
-- **Release workloads**: After workloads are deployed, the biggest shift is seen in testing cycles before release to production traffic.
+- **Release workloads:** After workloads are deployed, the biggest shift is seen in testing cycles before release to production traffic.

 More information on how to assess, deploy, or release workloads within your migration processes is discussed later on in this article.
 First, review the next section on the bigger changes to upstream and downstream processes that will affect your migration.